Brooks Jackson of the Annenberg School for Communication discusses Rudolph Giuliani’s presidential campaign.

 Penn in the News

-Jack Guttentag of Penn’s Wharton School authors an op-ed on mortgage brokers.
+Jack Guttentag of the Wharton School authors an op-ed on mortgage-broker legislation.

-Stephen Hoch of Penn’s Wharton School says Christmas retail is a market-share system.
+Stephen Hoch of the Wharton School discusses retail sales market trends.